Review: Archie Vs. Predator – Archie Comics (Festival of Dread special)

-When choosing what my first comic book reflection should be, there really wasn’t any other choice other than this, Archie Vs. Predator.
+When choosing what my first comic book review should be for our Festival of Dread, there really wasn’t any other choice other than this, Archie Vs. Predator.
 This 4-issue series is particularly special because it’s clearly the spiritual successor to my own book from 1995, Brady Bunch vs Predator.

 Brady Bunch vs. Predator is already a world-renowned classic, having been read and celebrated by tens and tens of my public school classmates.
 It therefore makes perfect sense for Archie Comics to piggy-back off of my resounding success with their own Archie Vs. Predator.